-Transcranial ultrasound stimulation (TUS) is a new and exciting means of non-invasively modulating neural circuits in the intact human brain, offering far greater spatial resolution and depth of stimulation than is possible with transcranial magnetic stimulation (TMS) or transcranial electrical stimulation (tES).
+Transcranial ultrasound stimulation (commonly abbreviated to TUS, tFUS, or FUN) is a new and exciting means of non-invasively modulating neural circuits in the intact human brain.
+Transcranial-focused ultrasound neuromodulation offers greater spatial resolution and depth of stimulation than is possible with transcranial magnetic stimulation (TMS) or transcranial electrical stimulation (tES).

-For instance: transcranial electrical stimulation is shunted by the skull, meaning that only a small amount of the total current applied actually reaches the cortex successfully.
-And while transcranial magnetic stimulation does offer the ability to reveal the chronometry of neural processes with a reasonable degree of spatial resolution, it suffers from a depth-accuracy tradeoff whereby stimulating at greater depths comes at the cost of a reduction in spatial resolution1.
+And while TMS does offer the ability to reveal the chronometry of neural processes with a reasonable degree of spatial resolution, it also suffers from a depth vs accuracy tradeoff whereby stimulating at greater depths in the brain necessitates a reduction in spatial resolution.

 Applications and Effects of TUS

 Transcranial-focused ultrasound's ability to accurately target sites beneath the cortical surface has enabled new sites of interest within the brain to become eligible candidates for non-invasive brain stimulation research.

 In one real-world example, TUS has enabled the causal functional relevance of the anterior cingulate cortex (ACC), the thalamus and the amygdala, to be investigated.
 Such investigations have revealed that the ACC is involved in representing the interval value of choices that have not been made immediately, but could be made in the future and whether these representations were used to select a different choice in the future.